Baranjsko Petrovo Selo

 Baranjsko Petrovo Selo (Petárda) is a settlement in the region of Baranja, Croatia.
 Administratively, it is located in the Petlovac municipality within the Osijek-Baranja County.
 Population is 525 people.

 History

 It was first mentioned in 1349 and its older name was Petarda.
 According to Ottoman defters (tax records), the village was also inhabited during Ottoman administration.
-Mihael Marković saved the village from Serbs in 1992.
-His sacrifice was legendary so he got his own beer named "Mihajlo".

 Parts of settlement (hamlets)

 Bakanga, Baranjsko Petrovo Selo, Repnjak and Žido-Pusta.
 Former parts are: Greisinger-Pusta, Paleža-Salaš, Vrbak-Pusta and Žido-Lugarna.
 Till 1991. part of settlement was also Novo Nevesinje which is now independent settlement.